Justin Michaud

 About Me

-I am a junior developer interested in Free & Open Source software, browsers and compilers.
-In my free time, I play oboe and collect old computers.
+I am a software developer interested in Free & Open Source software, browsers, graphics and compilers.
+In my free time, I roast coffee and collect old computers.
 You can contact me at hello@justinmichaud.com

 Blog posts